 Parties to become Parties or to implement NASCO conservation and management measures voluntarily; and 30.
 Extent to which NASCO provides for action in accordance with international law against non-NASCO Parties undermining the objective of the Convention, as well as measures to deter such activities.
-Co-operation with other international 31.
-Extent to which NASCO co-operates and engages with other regional fisheries management organizations V. Financial and organizations Availability of and other relevant organizations.
-32. Extent to which financial and other v . administrative resources for resources are made available to achieve issues activities the aims of NASCO and to implement 155465 activities NASCO's decisions.
+Co-operation with other international organizations 31.
+Extent to which NASCO co-operates and engages with other regional fisheries management organizations and other relevant organizations.
+V. Financial and administrative issues Availability of resources for activities 32.
+Extent to which financial and other resources are made available to achieve the aims of NASCO and to implement NASCO's decisions.
 Efficiency and cost effectiveness 33.
 Extent to which NASCO is managing human and financial resources effectively, including those of its Secretariat, in order to support NASCO's objectives and to ensure continuity of operations; 34.
 Assess the efficiency, cost effectiveness and governance processes of NASCO including its Secretariat, and its associated bodies; and 35.
 Extent to which the schedule and organization of the meetings could be improved.